joshua-benabou/Polyominos-and-Exact-Covers/README.md

 ## Polyominos and Exact Covers
-One Paragraph of project description goes here
-The current repository is an Eclipse Java Project designed generate to and manipulate Polyominos and solve ceartain exact cover problems, including Polyomino tiling.
-We summarise the purpose of each class and the methods that can be called to execute our programs. __Examples to show that our methods work are given in the main of each of the following classes:__ tester, Exact_cover, Tiling, Sudoku, Redelmeier.
+In this Java project, completed in Eclipse, we generate and manipulate Polyominos and solve ceartain exact cover problems, including Polyomino tiling.
+We summarize the purpose of each class and the methods that can be called to execute our programs. __Examples to show that our methods work are given in the main of each of the following classes:__ tester, Exact_cover, Tiling, Sudoku, Redelmeier.

 ## tester
 We display the polyominos from the file polyominosINF421.txt and test some basic Polyomino operations and.
 We also display the 10 octominos which tile their 4-dilate.